Figure skating-France duo Fournier Beaudry and Cizeron capture Olympic ice dance gold

 MILAN, Feb 11 : France's Laurence Fournier Beaudry and Guillaume Cizeron captured ice dance gold at the Milano Cortina Olympics on Wednesday, edging Americans Madison Chock and Evan Bates in a remarkable story of reinvention less than a year after they teamed up.

-Fournier Beaudry and Cizeron - who became the first ice dancer to win-back-to back Olympic titles with different partners after he and Gabriella Papadakis captured gold in 2022 in Beijing - scored 135.64 with their spellbinding free dance for 225.82 points overall.
+Fournier Beaudry and Cizeron - who became the first ice dancer to win-back-to back Olympic titles with different partners after he also captured gold in 2022 with Gabriella Papadakis - scored 135.64 with their spellbinding free dance for 225.82 points overall.

 Three-times world champions Chock and Bates, who had been undefeated all season, had to settle for silver with a total of 224.39.
 After chasing an Olympic medal in ice dance for more than a decade, they finally secured one on Wednesday, but it was not the colour they had dreamed of.